Why Business Owners Love Texas

 “Business Environment” ranked extremely high (in the top 5) in Houston, Austin, and San Antonio, TX.
 And it’s not just the metropolitan cities bringing up the average.
 Eight of WalletHub’s top 25 Large US Cities for Starting a Business in 2017 were Texas cities.
 Similarly, Laredo, Lubbuck, Amarillo, and Austin all made it to the Top 15 in the CNBC and Business Insider rankings.
 Smaller cities like Baytown, Port Arthur, Texas City, and Deer Park all rank in the top five in revenue per business.

-While these smaller Texas cities can’t compete with the talent and resources of New York or Los Angeles, each of these cities have successfully tapped into rare resources of their own:
+While these smaller Texas cities can’t compete with the talent and resources of New York or Los Angeles, each have successfully tapped into rare resources of their own:

 Special Strengths: Large bilingual workforce